8 Containerisation

 docker run -p 5000:5000 ml-model-api

-This creates a containerized API service for your machine learning model that can be deployed to any environment that supports Docker.
+This creates a containerised API service for your machine learning model that can be deployed to any environment that supports Docker.

 To get the most out of Docker for data science, follow these best practices: